MailTape/MailTape-v1/_posts/2014-11-23-Milo-Mc-Bride.md

 _Milo McBride:_ **"**NY based video artist and photographer, Minister Akins also makes some really soulful music.
 Just when the wall of ambience in "Holy Communion" puts you at peace - the sub falls in and the energy starts flowing forward.
 A great way to start a set or even your morning playlist.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [Milo Mc Bride](https://soundcloud.com/milomcbride "Milo's Soundcloud") and their morning selection.
+A big thank to our guest [Milo McBride](https://soundcloud.com/milomcbride "Milo's Soundcloud") and their morning selection.
 And thanks to Ludo who made this possible.
 Enjoy your sunday.
 </p>